Animals That Live In Caves

 This endangered species lives off cave amphipods – cave crustaceans.

-They are very sensitive to chemicals and anything that does not belong in a natural cave environment, so their numbers have dwindled due to human interference in cave systems.
+They are very sensitive to chemicals and anything that does not belong in a natural cave environment, so their numbers have dwindled due to human interference in their environment.

 When humans use caves to have parties or social gatherings, the nicotine from cigarettes poisons the spiders and kills them.